fisherro/colang/spec.md

 Activates the given instance of a coroutine passing the given arguments.

-If this is the first activation of the instance, it starts at the beginning with the arguments bound to the parameters.
+If this is the first activation of the instance, the arguments are combined with any arguments that were stored during instance construction.
+The combined arguments are bound to the routine's parameters, and execution starts at the beginning of the routine.

-Otherwise, the arguments are returned by the `yield` that suspended the instance.
+If this is a resumption (the instance has yielded before), the arguments are returned by the `yield` expression that suspended the instance.

 ## Quick activation